 The Texas A&M AgriLife Blackland Research Center in Temple, TX is known for developing computer simulation models to assess changes in land use.
 The models address soil, nutrient and pesticide losses that affect water quality and help researchers identify best management practices.
-These models enhance productivity, profitability and the management of water supplies during extreme weather conditions.
+These models enhance productivity, profitability and management of water supplies during extreme weather conditions.
 Scientists across the world use these same models to develop conservation programs, identifying limitations to agricultural productivity and pollutants affecting water quality.

 Key Research Areas